Baldric of Dol

-Baldric of Dol (c.
-1050 – 7 January 1130) was prior and then abbot of Bourgueil from 1077 to 1106, then made bishop of Dol-en-Bretagne in 1107 and archbishop in 1108 until his death.
+Baldric of Dol (1046 – January 5/7, 1130) was prior and then abbot of Bourgueil from 1077 to 1106, then made bishop of Dol-en-Bretagne in 1107 and archbishop in 1108 until his death.
 He fulfilled his monastic duties by travelling to attend Church councils and writing of poetry and history, his most influential piece being a historical account of the First Crusade.

 Life

 He was born in Meung-sur-Loire, most likely in 1046, where he passed his early days.
 He was of a modest background, not coming from nobility and belonging to a rural farming class.
 While living in Meung-sur-Loire, Baldric may have attended the Benedictine house of Saint Liphard, which had recently been established, for his early education.
 This would only have been the beginning of Baldric’s education in monastic schools as, despite not coming from a particularly wealthy area, there were many schools established by the Church with talented instructors around the Loire Valley to educate students in Latin due to the increasing demand for those who could work with text.

 After a course of studies at the school of Angers, he entered the Abbey of Bourgueil in Anjou, where he became prior around 1077 and later abbot in 1089 following the death of his predecessor.
 Here, Baldric and his monks lived by a Benedictine rule, which states: “Idleness is the enemy of the soul.”
 To adhere to this lifestyle, Baldric would set to work studying writing and the texts that were a part of the wealthy monastery’s library.
 He would then put this knowledge to use when writing his poetry and history.
 In addition to his writing while at the abbey, Baldric witnessed charters, such as those of St. Aubin d’Angers, and took part in councils of the Church in France, one noteworthy example being the Council of Clermont in 1095, which he would include in his work on the First Crusade, that had been spurred by claims of Muslim violence toward Christian pilgrims.
 In addition to his various official duties, he was an active participant in the loose association of regional Latin literary writers known today as the Loire School.